thorvg/thorvg.swift/VIEWS_API_DOCUMENTATION.md

 ## LottieView (SwiftUI)

-A SwiftUI view for displaying Lottie animations with declarative configuration.
+A SwiftUI view for displaying Lottie animations.
+The view accepts an external `LottieViewModel` for complete control over playback and state observation.

 ### Basic Usage